-- 1. plan, develop, implement and evaluate programs of service designed to meet local community, state, regional, national and international needs; - 2. administer and manage a sport and fitness management service; - 3. articulate and apply sport and fitness management principles, intervention approaches, rationales, and expected outcomes of service; - 4. be innovators and leaders in the profession, applying sport management knowledge to the solution of complex sport managerial issues and health problems; - 5. demonstrate an attitude of inquiry and nurture the capacity for creative thinking, critical analysis and problem solving; to interpret research studies and to apply research results to sport management practice; and to contribute to the advancement and dissemination of research and knowledge in the behavioral science.
+- plan, develop, implement and evaluate programs of service de-1. signed to meet local community, state, regional, national and international needs; - administer and manage a sport and fitness management service; 2. - articulate and apply sport and fitness management principles, inter-3. vention approaches, rationales, and expected outcomes of service; - 4. be innovators and leaders in the profession, applying sport management knowledge to the solution of complex sport managerial issues and health problems; - demonstrate an attitude of inquiry and nurture the capacity for cre-5. ative thinking, critical analysis and problem solving; to interpret research studies and to apply research results to sport management practice; and to contribute to the advancement and dissemination of research and knowledge in the behavioral science.